 Study pill taking ended on December 31, 2020 and we are excited to announce that the results of the trial will be available in the coming months.
-Other important information about the end of this phase of the COSMOS trial can be found in COSMOS Connection Issue 5 and Issue 6, which you can access in the Newsletters tab.
+Other important information about the end of the pill-taking phase of COSMOS can be found in COSMOS Connection Issue 5 and Issue 6, which you can access in the Newsletters tab.

 Why Is COSMOS Important?

-Multivitamins are the most common dietary supplement taken in the U.S., with more than one-third of adults reporting regular multivitamin use.9 While the primary purpose of multivitamins is to reduce vitamin or mineral deficiencies, many U.S. adults still take multivitamin supplements to reduce chronic diseases or promote general health and well-being.10 Our research group previously conducted the Physicians’ Health Study (PHS) II, a randomized trial testing a multivitamin in 14,641 men aged ≥50 years.
-We found a modest but significant 8% reduction in total cancer,11 and no effect on cardiovascular disease.12 Further, there was suggestive evidence that daily multivitamin use may have greater benefits among men with a prior cancer diagnosis.
+Multivitamins are the most common dietary supplement taken in the U.S., with more than one-third of adults reporting regular multivitamin use.7 While the primary purpose of multivitamins is to reduce vitamin or mineral deficiencies, many U.S. adults still take multivitamin supplements to reduce chronic diseases or promote general health and well-being.8 Our research group previously conducted the Physicians’ Health Study (PHS) II, a randomized trial testing a multivitamin in 14,641 men aged ≥50 years.
+We found a modest but significant 8% reduction in total cancer,9 and no effect on cardiovascular disease.10 Further, there was suggestive evidence that daily multivitamin use may have greater benefits among men with a prior cancer diagnosis.
 As yet there are no corresponding randomized trials conducted among women, and the nature of the data in men indicates that these findings should be replicated to determine whether a multivitamin reduces the risk of cancer, particularly among women and those with a history of cancer.

 For both interventions, a confirmatory large-scale randomized trial such as the COSMOS in women and men could have major clinical and public health implications.